Jackass Forever: Jackass 4.5

-In a 2021 interview on The Film Stage, director and producer Jeff Tremaine was asked if Eric André would make an appearance in Jackass Forever after collaborating on Bad Trip (2021): "Maybe Eric's in it.
+In a 2021 interview on The Film Stage, Jeff Tremaine was asked if Eric André would make an appearance in Jackass Forever after collaborating on Bad Trip (2021): "Maybe Eric's in it.
 If he's not, he'll be in Jackass 4.5," Tremaine said.
-Cast member Ehren McGhehey said they had filmed so much for Jackass Forever and ended up with two films worth of footage.
+Ehren said they had filmed so much for Jackass Forever and ended up with two films worth of footage.
 He also said that Jackass 4.5 would be similar to Jackass 2.5 (2007), and Jackass 3.5 (2011), consisting of behind-the-scenes, unused footage, outtakes, and interviews with the cast and crew members.
 Chris Pontius stated that Jackass 4.5 would be released on Netflix, which Johnny Knoxville later confirmed.
 Preston Lacy and Steve-O said that it would be available on Netflix until 2024, and move to Paramount+ afterwards.
 It was released on May 20, 2022.

-The most notable added bits include: Johnny Knoxville, disguised as Irving Zisman, ringing the fire alarm of a retirement home in front of his unsuspecting caretaker; Steve-O having his eyebrows waxed off by a raptor and letting another raptor eat fish out of his anus; Dave England throwing a brick tied to his penis from a scaffold; Wee Man unsuspectingly getting horse semen dumped on him in a similar fashion to what happened to Dave England; Preston Lacy getting shot in the stomach by a tennis ball from an elephant gun; Ehren McGhehey having a bowling ball thrown against his nuts by a professional bowler as part of the "Cup Tests"; Sean "Poopies" McInerney standing on a stepladder and hitting it with a sledgehammer saying he'll show him; Jasper Dolphin getting hit on the head by a boxing glove attached to an arrow from a bow; Zach Holmes unsuspectingly getting shot with paint and glitters from an air pressure cannon while wearing a VR headset; and Rachel Wolfson, Chris Pontius, and Steve-O eating sashimi off Zach's sweaty body.
+The most notable added bits include: Johnny Knoxville, disguised as Irving Zisman, ringing the fire alarm of a retirement home in front of his unsuspecting caretaker; Steve-O having his eyebrows waxed off by a raptor and letting another raptor eat fish out of his anus; Dave England throwing a brick tied to his penis from a scaffold; Wee Man unsuspectingly getting horse semen dumped on him in a similar fashion to what happened to England; Preston Lacy getting shot in the stomach by a tennis ball from an elephant gun; Ehren McGhehey having a bowling ball thrown against his nuts by a professional bowler as part of the "Cup Tests"; Poopies standing on a stepladder and hitting it with a sledgehammer saying he'll show him; Jasper Dolphin getting hit on the head by a boxing glove attached to an arrow from a bow; Zach Holmes unsuspectingly getting shot with paint and glitters from an air pressure cannon while wearing a VR headset; and Rachel Wolfson, Chris Pontius, and Steve-O eating sashimi off Zach's sweaty body.

+Sequel

+A sequel to Jackass Forever, titled Jackass: Best and Last, was released on June 26, 2026.